Nanguan music

 Fujian is a mountainous coastal province of China.
 Its provincial capital is Fuzhou, while Quanzhou was a major port in the 7th century CE, the period between the Sui and Tang eras.
 Situated upon an important maritime trade route, it was a conduit for elements of distant cultures.
 The result was what is now known as nanguan music, which today preserves many archaic features.

 It is a genre strongly associated with male-only community amateur musical associations (quguan or "song-clubs"), each formerly generally linked to a particular temple, and is viewed as a polite accomplishment and a worthy social service, distinct from the world of professional entertainers.
-It is typically slow, gentle, delicate and melodic, heterophonic and employing four basic scales.
+The temples provide the venue and funding support for these clubs and are thus regarded as spaces of divine worship.
+They also contribute to the artistic quality of temple fairs and serve as important mediums for cultural expression.